gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 ![Stroom UI Enable Processing - Configured Processors - Enable Processor Result](../resources/UI-FeedProcessing-65.png "Stroom UI Enable Processing - Configured Processors - Enable Processor Result")

 We see that the tracker last updated at _2018-07-14T04:00:35.289Z_, the percentage complete is _100_ (we only had one stream after all), the last time active streams were checked for was _2.3_ minutes ago, there are no tasks running and that _1_ stream has completed.
-Note that the `Status` column is blank as we have an _open ended_ filter in that the processor will continue to select and process any new stream of `Raw Events` comming into the **BlueCoat-Proxy-V1.0-EVENTS** feed.
+Note that the `Status` column is blank as we have an _open ended_ filter in that the processor will continue to select and process any new stream of `Raw Events` coming into the **BlueCoat-Proxy-V1.0-EVENTS** feed.

 If we return to the *BlueCoat-Proxy-V1.0-EVENTS** `Feed` tab, ensuring the **Data** hyper-link is selected and then refresh (![Refresh](../resources/icons/refresh.png "Refresh")) the top pane that holds the summary of the latest Feed streams